deco3500-2017/Genius/Standups/Standup2.md

 Name | Things that need to be done before next standup
 ------------ | -------------
 Reginald | Content from cell 2
-Bhawna | Content in the second column
+Bhawna | work in progress on poster and website.
+Record results from second prototype tests.
 Ariel | Content from cell 2
 Lu | Content in the second column
 Erica | Summary the second prototype result and finish the product introduction.